What is a Proof of Concept (POC) in Software Development?

 Understanding product limitations

-Creating a proof of concept in software development will help owners understand the limitations, advantages, and disadvantages of their product idea.
+Creating a proof of concept in software development will help owners understand the limitations, advantages, and disadvantages of their project idea.
 During the process, they will be able to discover the different options and choose the best direction for their software development project.

 Making rational budget decisions